 You’ve read about it in all the car magazines and you’ve been to the 24 Hours of LeMons website a hundred times, obsessively pouring over the rules.
 It’s the endurance road racing series for $500 cars.
+And you love endurance races.
+You always watch Le Mans and you have even looked at Bathurst 2019 packages to see if you can go.
 You’ve commented on numerous forums that “someday, if you can get a team together, you want to do LeMons.”
 You even went as far as e-mailing the Chief Perpetrator of LeMons, Jay Lamm, and bothered him with some stupid question regarding the current market price of your Mom’s 2001 Camry (he told you to read the rules again, the car isn’t worth $500).
 Stop blowing bench racing smoke up everybody’s ass.
 Find a piece of crap car (that runs unlike a piece of crap), make four new friends (one with money, one who can weld, one who can fix motors and one who has a car trailer) and get yourself to the biggest thing happening in the world of motorsports.
 The 24 Hours of LeMons is absolutely the coolest thing you will ever do in an automobile (excluding, of course, things that happen in the backseats of automobiles).

 I am going to be straight with you here.
 The idea and premise of the 24 Hours of LeMons -racing a car worth $500, is very enticing to most grassroots amateur car folks.
 If five guys split the costs evenly, that’s only like $100 a piece, right?
 Wrong.
 This $500 car race is a very slippery slope for your wallet.
 What seems like a cheap way to get into wheel to wheel car racing isn’t all that cheap.
 There is actually nothing $500 about this race.
 The entry fee alone for a team of five drivers is a cool $1,000.
 The car can only be worth $500 before the car’s safety equipment (roll cage, seat, seat brace, five point harness, roll bar padding, cut-off switch, fire extinguisher: $1,600-$3000), your personal safety equipment (Snell rated helmet, neck restraint, gloves, shoes, fireproof suit, underwear, socks: $600-$2,800) brakes (rotors, pads, lines, fluid: $100-$600), and wheels and tires (fresh DOT 190 treadwear rating tires: $350-$900).
 Plus there is travel to the event, towing, hotels, food, and fuel for an endurance race.
 I’ll save you the trouble of trying to figure out how to use the calculator on your cell phone.
 The average cost for a team who brought a fresh car to their first LeMons race is about $5,000.

 Shnikees! $5,000, you moan?
 You thought the race was for $500?
 You thought this race was for the guys who don’t have lots of money.
 Well, in comparison to the American LeMans Series (with a weekend budget of about $500,000), yes, this race is a hell of a bargain.
+Don’t believe me?
+You could get any of the thousands of financial advisers across the country and ask them to crunch the numbers.
+They’ll tell you the same thing.
 But in comparison to a weekend autocross or a Wednesday night drag race in your street car, this race ain’t cheap.
 But to put things into perspective, you do get a lot for your dollar, usually 14 hours worth of racing.
 You could autocross every weekend for the rest of your life and never see 14 hours worth of track time.

 Many people have convinced themselves they could really pinch pennies and do the race on the cheap, but by the time the green flag drops, they too have dropped thousands of dollars.
 There is a lot of preparation that goes into the safety aspect of these junker cars.
 An Autopower bolt in roll cage from I/O Port Racing Supplies (www.ioportracingsupplies.com) usually starts around $900.
 I’ve found, after pricing steel and fabrication costs that $900 is a great price.
 If you already have all the personal racing gear, then you can save some money there.
 However, chances are you don’t have a $900 Nomex suit hanging in your closet next to the tux you never wear.

 The next morning, bright and early (regardless if you got any sleep or if your car is running again) the race is back on.
 About half way through the day of racing one of the cars is given a black flag and with that, the bad news.
 They have a date with a bulldozer.
+The event organizers may have use for bulldozer winch parts and accessories should something happen to the vehicle before the moment everyone’s been waiting for.
 The race continues while the large crowd of people wait in anticipation of seeing a car destroyed (think Mad Max Beyond Thunderdome).
 Once you see a car have its motor ripped out by a skip loader, you’ll think twice about spending three thousand on a balanced and blueprinted engine for LeMons.

 OH, YOU WANT TO WIN, DO YA?